So your child wants to learn to play the violin?

 Ideally the area should include just one chair (for you), a high-quality music stand (here, or for taller families here), a piano (or a keyboard), a CD player or bluetooth speaker, and some pencils.
 Lastly, have a basket store your miscellaneous music items (Ex: Rosin, nail clippers) and a bookshelf for your many music books and sheet music.
 I highly recommend stocking some seasonal stickers to celebrate achievements.

 Fun tip: I like to decorate the space with music-related artwork and a white board to help keep track of tasks.
 After our recitals, I give each child a Bravo, which includes compliments from each of the students in my studio.
 You can frame your Bravo to display too!

 Getting a Violin

-During your child’s first lessons, I will measure your child for the appropriate size violin and recommend a local rental company.
-You can pick up the violin after this measurement is taken.
+During your child’s first lessons, I will measure your child for the appropriate size violin and recommend either a local rental company or store.
+You can pick up the violin once this measurement has been taken.
 To avoid bad habits being formed, please have your child refrain from playing the violin before our first lesson.
 Earning the violin is an achievement and a moment to celebrate, so I will introduce them to their violin in the lesson.